-\paragraph{Non-constant harmonic functions with minimal growth.}Let $P$ be a Markov chain with state space $V$.
-Then a function $h:V\to \R$ is called harmonic if $h(X_n)$ is a martingale, or in other words, if
+Let $P$ be a Markov chain with state space $V$.
+Then a function $h\dvtx V\to \R$ is called harmonic if $h(X_n)$ is a martingale, or in other words, if

 As already mentioned, harmonic functions have had a number of important applications recently.
-Let us expand on the particular application in Kleiner's proof of Gromov's theorem.
-It was known before Kleiner that to show Gromov's theorem it is enough to show that any group with polynomial volume growth has a non-trivial finite-dimensional representation.
-Kleiner showed that any group has a non-trivial linearly growing harmonic function, and that groups with polynomial growth have a finite dimension of those (even of polynomially growing functions).
-Since the group acts on harmonic functions on its Cayley graph by translations, this provides a finite dimension representation and proves Gromov's theorem.
+Let us expand on the particular application in Kleiner's proof of Gromov's theorem \cite{Kle10}.
+It was known since the 1970s that in order to prove Gromov's theorem, it is enough to show that any group with polynomial volume growth has a nontrivial finite-dimensional representation.
+Kleiner showed that any group has a nontrivial linearly growing harmonic function, and that on groups with polynomial growth, the dimension of the space polynomially growing harmonic functions is finite.
+Since the group acts on harmonic functions on its Cayley graph by translations, this provides a finite dimensional representation and proves Gromov's theorem.
 Shalom and Tao \cite{ST} showed that a quantitative version of Kleiner's proof can be performed.
-Further, they characterized the linearly growing harmonic functions --- for groups with polynomial volume growth these are the non-constant harmonic functions with minimal growth \cite[Theorem 6.1]{HSC93}).
-They showed (personal communication) that when the group is nilpotent, any such function must be a character of the group (or the sum of a character and a constant), in analogy to the Choquet-Deny Theorem \cite{CD60,M66}.
-For virtually nilpotent groups this holds mutatis mutandis.
+Further, they characterized the linearly growing harmonic functions (for groups with polynomial volume growth these are the nonconstant harmonic functions with minimal growth \cite{HSC93}, Theorem~6.1).
+They showed (personal communication) that when the group is nilpotent, any such function must be a character of the group (or the sum of a character and a constant), in analogy to the Choquet--Deny theorem \cite{CD60,M66}.
+For virtually nilpotent groups this holds \emph{mutatis mutandis}.
 We plan to analyze harmonic functions with minimal growth in the context of Cayley graphs, especially of wreath products, in a future paper.

-We now return to the setting of this paper, i.e.\ of stationary random graphs.
-Using the entropy of the random walk, it is possible to bound from below the minimal growth of non-constant harmonic functions in terms of the rate of escape of the random walk.
-A particularly interesting case is the case of stationary environments with diffusive behavior, for which the bound is often sharp.
-A stationary environment $(P,V,\rho)$ satisfies {\em diffusive or sub-diffusive behaviour} $(SDB)$ if

-where here and below $\E$ is the average over both the environment and over the walk (the so-called annealed average).
-We may now state our main result:
+We now return to the setting of this paper, that is, of stationary random graphs.
+Using the entropy of the random walk, it is possible to bound from below the minimal growth of nonconstant harmonic functions in terms of the rate of escape of the random walk.
+A particularly interesting case is provided by stationary environments with diffusive behavior, for which the bound is often sharp.
+A stationary environment $(P,V,\rho)$ satisfies \emph{diffusive or subdiffusive behavior} $(\mathit{DB})$ if { } Here and below $\E$ is the average over both the environment and over the walk (the so-called annealed average).
+We may now state our main result.